ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 ## General Description <a name = "gendes"></a>

 Script for examining discrepancies in volatility for ETPs with the same underlying asset(s).
 In theory, the script could be used for performing volatility arbitrage, though I would guess that transaction and data costs, in addition to slippage, would render this strategy infeasible.
-Provided two assets, this script can compute the level of arbitrage represented as a number, with 1.00 representing parity.
-The script also has some functionality for observing the distribution of tails for the arbitrage levels generated within.
+Provided two assets, this script can compute the degree of arbitrage represented as a number, with 1.00 representing parity.
+The script also has some functionality for observing the distribution of tails for the arbitrage degrees generated within.
 There are plotting features too, which can be used to either observe a number of assets to aid in deciding which pair of assets to choose for further examination, or for observing the differences in standard deviation for the chosen pair of the two assets.

 This script could perhaps benefit slightly from being structured as a class, since the parameters would not have to be specified as often for the functions, but I think it functions just fine as a script.
 It should be noted that a variable named tickerSymbols is defined at the bottom of the script, and that multiAssetArbPlot() uses this variable, which is not defined locally inside the function.

 The script obtains data from the claydates package, which calls upon the Twelve Data API.
-For more information on this, navigate to the claydates package's [Github](https://github.com/ClaytonDuffin/claydates), or [PyPi](https://pypi.org/project/claydates/).
+For more information, navigate to the claydates package's [Github](https://github.com/ClaytonDuffin/claydates), or [PyPi](https://pypi.org/project/claydates/).
 For more information on the batcher() function, [visit where I wrote about it in a separate project](https://github.com/ClaytonDuffin/Complex-Plane-Analysis#batcher).

 ## multiAssetArbPlot() <a name = "maap"></a>